How to eliminate Flatworms (Red Planaria)

 A suggestion by Salifert to determine dosage: If you've been unable to kill them with the recommended dosage after two attempts, try this experiment.
 Take one gallon of tank water, and add a few flatworms to it.
 Add one drop of F.E., and stir.
 Wait and watch to see if it affects the flatworms.
 If not, add another drop, stir, wait and watch.
 If necessary, add another drop and stir.
 Wait 15 minutes each time, until you see the flatworms are obviously distressed.
 At that point, you'll know exactly how many drops per gallon it will take to kill the flatworms in your system.
 Keep in mind, higher doses of this product in your reef may cause issues with your livestock.
 The purpose of this experiment is only to find out just how resistant they are.

-^^ Note the triple points on the tail end; this identifies these as red planaria
+Note the triple points on the tail end in the picture above; this identifies these flatworms as red planaria

 Update - With Aggressive Dosing, Be Prepared To Act: